 Finally, applications may define custom in-band messages using mode 13.
-The size
+The size of the message in bytes is encoded with 5 bits, so that the decoder can skip it if it doesn't know how to interpret it.

-5 Formats and standards
+6 Formats and standards